Grandma’s have the best-kept secrets, especially when it comes to cleaning!

 “If you have dish with hard to remove food on it, soaking it takes too long.
 Boil a pot of water and steam the dish by holding it over or placing it upside down in the pot for a few seconds.”-Ethel from Alabama, Age 66

-21. Remove stains and odors from your hands with tomato juice.
+21. Remove stains and odors from your hands with tomato juice or salt..

 ” You can use tomato juice or sauce.
-But if you have smells on your hand, say from cutting onions, rub tomato juice or sauce on your hands to get rid of the smell.”-Mabel from Georgia, Age 71
+But if you have smells on your hand, say from cutting onions, rub tomato juice or sauce on your hands to get rid of the smell.
+Or you can rub your hand with plain salt.”-Mabel from Georgia, Age 71

 22. Use shampoo to get rid of grease stains.